mcgreevyjim66/MVC-Tech-Blog/README.md

 ```
 ## Usage

+To access this application's dyno , please see it at https://git.heroku.com/still-tundra-71312.git

-To access this application, please run launch it at https://watch.screencastify.com/v/Ia2XregeiVfm5TcJjuVN
+To access this application , please launch it at https://still-tundra-71312-f75073fb60b0.herokuapp.com/

 ## Source